erikpukinskis/direct-monetization-static/_proposal/03_parties.markdown

 This is needed to prevent sharing of receipts between consumers.

 ## The Notary
+The Notary is a third party, analogous to a traditoinal monetization platform but fundementally less powerful.
+The Notary sells Receitps to Clients; the Receipts are used to access websites.
 {% include glossary_item s=site.data.glossary.notary %}

 Of course it's the Notary's responsibility to make themselves valuable to the other parties,